-Renowned for their beauty, grace, and migrations, Monarch Butterflies, Danaus plexippus, may be the most-loved butterflies in America.
-They have a fascinating story.
-From an egg not much larger than the period at the end of this sentence, they evolve magically into 0.02-ounce (0.75 g) adults capable of flying hundreds of miles!
-It begins with the mating of a male and female.
+Renowned for their beauty, grace, and fascinating migrations, Monarch Butterflies, Danaus plexippus, are probably the most-loved butterflies in America.
+Here’s their story: from an egg not much larger than the period at the end of this sentence, they evolve like magic into adults weighing only 0.02 ounces (0.75 g) but capable of flying hundreds of miles!

-The female clings to the leaf of a milkweed (and only a milkweed) plant and curls her body to deposit an egg on the underside.
+After mating, a female clings to the leaf of a milkweed plant (and only a milkweed) and curls her body to deposit an egg on the underside.
 She lays her eggs one at a time and on many different plants, so they’ll have a better chance of escaping the sharp eyes of predators.
-The eggs, which measure about 0.05 x 0.03 inch (1.2 x 0.9 mm), are sticky, so they stay attached.
-They hatch in five to 10 days.
+The eggs, which measure about 0.05 x 0.03 inches (1.2 x 0.9 mm), are sticky and stay attached.
+They will hatch in five to ten days.

-After hatching, their first meal was probably their eggshell, rich in protein.
-Caterpillars periodically rest, but, otherwise, it’s all about eating, eating, eating to store up fat and proteins for their later metamorphosis into adult butterflies.
+After hatching, their first meal is usually their eggshell, rich in protein.
+Caterpillars periodically rest, but otherwise, it’s all about eating, eating, eating to store up fat and proteins for their later metamorphosis into adult butterflies.

-As caterpillars eat and grow larger, they outgrow their skin and shed it several times in a process called molting.
+As they grow larger, they outgrow their skin and shed it several times in a process called molting.
 They usually go through five or six molts.
 There’s a term for the stages between each molt: instar.
-Between hatching and the first molt, the caterpillar is considered to be a first instar.
+Between hatching and the first molt, the caterpillar is considered a first instar.
 Between the first and second molt, it’s a second instar, and so on.
-A first instar is 0.078 to 0.24 inches long (2 to 6 mm) and 0.02 0.06 inches wide (0.5 to 1.5 mm).
-By its fifth instar, it’s 1.0 to 1.77 inches long (25 to 45 mm) and 0.2 to 0.3 inches wide (5 to 8 mm), and weighs 2,000 times more than it did as a first instar!
+A first instar is 0.078–0.24 inches (2.0–6.0 mm) long and 0.02–0.06 inches (0.5–1.5 mm) wide.
+By its fifth instar, it’s 1.0–1.77 inches (25.0–45 mm) long and 0.2–0.3 inches (5.0–8 mm) wide and weighs 2,000 times more than it did as a first instar!

 When a caterpillar is ready to pupate, it moves a few feet off the plant and attaches itself to something stable from which to hang.
-This might be the stem of a neighboring plant, a twig, the lip of a flowerpot or even the underside of a deck chair!
-With secretions from its mouth, it deposits a sticky silk pad to hang from, attaches its hindmost pair of prolegs and takes on a characteristic J shape.
+This might be the stem of a neighboring plant, a twig, the lip of a flowerpot, or even the underside of a deck chair!
+Then, with secretions from its mouth, it deposits a sticky silk pad to hang from, attaches its hindmost pair of prolegs, and takes on a characteristic “J” shape.

-The prolegs are the caterpillar’s stubby, fleshy legs with black feet that you can easily see below.
-The caterpillar uses them to cling to plants and other surfaces.
+The prolegs are the caterpillar’s stubby, fleshy legs with rounded black feet that you can easily see below.
+They’re used to cling to plants and other surfaces.
 Prolegs are temporary and disappear altogether during pupation.

-Now shedding its skin for the last time, the Monarch isn’t recognizable as a caterpillar or a butterfly.
-The skin on its back has split open, revealing the underlying green skin which will become its chrysalis (often called, inaccurately, a cocoon.)
+Now, hanging head-down, it sheds its skin for the last time, and it isn’t recognizable as a caterpillar or a butterfly.
+The skin on its back splits open, revealing the underlying green skin, which will become its chrysalis (often called, inaccurately, a cocoon.)
 The old skin (the black-striped part) is being crushed upward as the caterpillar wiggles its body free of it.
-Ultimately, the old skin will be just a small dark, dry wad with the chrysalis hanging below, and will fall off.
+Ultimately, the old skin will be just a small dark, dry wad with the chrysalis hanging below and will fall off.

-Here’s the chrysalis (KRIS-uh-lis).
-The caterpillar within is undergoing a process that converts its body into a head, eyes, internal organs, wings and all the other body parts that constitute an adult butterfly.
+Within the chrysalis, the caterpillar undergoes a process that converts its body into a head, eyes, internal organs, wings, and all the other body parts that constitute an adult butterfly.
 The chrysalis is extremely delicate.
 If it falls, the butterfly will die.
-Even if no obvious harm comes to them, Monarch pupae have a high mortality rate, for unknown reasons.
+Even if no obvious harm comes to them, Monarch pupae have a high mortality rate for unknown reasons.
 What goes on inside the chrysalis

-The metamorphosis takes about 10 to 14 days.
-As the caterpillar develops into a butterfly, little by little the shape of its body and tightly folded wings can be seen inside the chrysalis.
-In the image below, note the golden band with a black line running below it.
-It exists on all Monarch chrysalises and scientists don’t know its purpose.
+The metamorphosis takes about ten to fourteen days.
+As the caterpillar develops into a butterfly, little by little, the shape of its body and tightly folded wings can be seen inside the chrysalis.

-Below is a Monarch emerging as an adult and clinging to its chrysalis.
-Notice that its wings are all wadded up, and they’re floppy and wet.
-They slowly take shape as the butterfly inflates them with liquid drawn from its abdomen.
-This gives them form and, once they’re dry, the rigidity that’s necessary for flight.
+Below is a Monarch emerging (eclosing) as an adult and clinging to its chrysalis.
+Notice that its wings are all crinkled and floppy.
+They’re also wet.
+But they slowly take shape as the butterfly inflates them with liquid drawn from its abdomen.
+This gives them form and, once they’re dry, the rigidity necessary for flight.

 If anything interferes with this process or causes the wings to become misshapen before they dry, the butterfly will be partially or wholly crippled.
 If it can’t fly, it’ll starve to death.

-Unlike many butterfly species, there’s an easy way to distinguish a male Monarch from a female: Females have heavier veins in their wings, and they lack two small, black spots that are on the wings of males.
+Unlike many butterfly species, there’s an easy way to distinguish a male Monarch from a female: Females have heavier veins in their wings, and they lack two small, black marks that are on the hindwings of males.

-Monarchs live two to six weeks, most of the time mating and laying eggs.
+Monarchs live two to six weeks, spending most of the time mating and laying eggs.
 The last generation of the season emerges in late summer and early fall.
-They migrate south to overwinter in Mexico.
+They’re the ones that migrate south to overwinter in Mexico.
 An exception is the population of Monarchs that inhabit western states and migrate to California.